vbobrov/slideshow/README.md

 The images are displayed on a wide screen monitor mounted in portrait mode.
 Aspect ratio of the monitor is 9:16.

-3:4 image is smaller than 9:16 display.
+3:4 image is shorter than 9:16 display.
 The extra space is at the top and bottom is used to display the location and the date.

 ## Flickr Information